green-fox-academy/Beltorion_Wanderer/README.md

     if (image != null) {
       graphics.drawImage(image, posX, posY, null);
     }

   }

 }

 ```

-### 3. Create a GitHub project under your repository for your work and add the [project stories](https://github.com/greenfox-academy/teaching-materials/blob/master/project/wanderer/stories.md).
+### 3. Create a GitHub project

+- create it under your repository for your work and add the [project stories](https://github.com/greenfox-academy/teaching-materials/blob/master/project/wanderer/stories.md)

-### 4. Form groups and plan your application together.
+### 4. Form groups and plan your application together

 Plan your architecture.
-In your architecture you should consider the following components:
+In your architecture you should consider the following
+components:

 - Models

 - GameObject

   - Character

     - Monster

       - Hero

       - types

       - Area

       - Tile

         - EmptyTile
         - NotEmptyTile

 - GameLogic

   - current hero
   - current area

 - Main

   - handling events
   - current game

 #### 5. Think about task breakdown in Kanban together

-Now that you see the big picture, **go through the stories together** and think about how to break them down into tasks:
+Now that you see the big picture, **go through the stories together** and think
+about how to break them down into tasks:

 - To classes
 - To methods